broadinstitute/gatk-sv/website/docs/modules/train_gcnv.md

 The upstream and downstream dependencies of the TrainGCNV module are illustrated in the following diagram.

-The samples used for training should be homogeneous and similar to the samples on which the model will be applied in terms of sample type, library preparation protocol, sequencer, sequencing center, and etc.
+The samples used for training should be homogeneous (concerning sequencing platform, coverage, library preparation, etc.) and similar to the samples on which the model will be applied in terms of sample type, library preparation protocol, sequencer, sequencing center, and etc.